 - A10.
 The nature, timing and extent of audit procedures with respect to the requirements in paragraphs 9-13 of this SLAuS will vary depending on the circumstances.
-For example, the following factors may suggest the need for different or more extensive procedures than would otherwise be the case: - The work of the auditor's expert relates to a significant matter that involves subjective and complex judgments. - The auditor has not previously used the work of the auditor's expert, and has no prior knowledge of that expert's competence, capabilities and objectivity.
+For example, the following factors may suggest the need for different or more extensive procedures than would otherwise be the case: - The work of the auditor's expert relates to a significant matter that involves subjective and complex judgments.

-SLAuS 500, paragraph 8
+8 SLAuS 500, paragraph 8

-- The auditor's expert is performing procedures that are integral to the audit, rather than being consulted to provide advice on an individual matter. - The expert is an auditor's external expert and is not, therefore, subject to the firm's system of quality management.
+- The auditor has not previously used the work of the auditor's expert, and has no prior knowledge of that expert's competence, capabilities and objectivity. - The auditor's expert is performing procedures that are integral to the audit, rather than being consulted to provide advice on an individual matter. - The expert is an auditor's external expert and is not, therefore, subject to the firm's quality control policies and procedures.

-The Auditor's Firm's System of Quality Management (Ref: Para.
+The Auditor's Firm's Quality Control Policies and Procedures (Ref: Para.
 8(e))